PlainsightAI/legacy-docs/rules.md

 #### landmark_has_all_tags

 Description:
-	This is a predicate that allows you to evaluate whether or not a given landmark has all of the tags specified, e.g.:
+	This is a predicate that allows you to evaluate whether or not a given landmark has all of the tags specified.
+This example checks if the device has entered the landmark that it was not in previously AND if the landmark has both of the tags "music" and "has_wifi".

 Example:
 ```json